 In 2005, I left the industry for academia, where I worked as a theoretical linguist.
 I earned my PhD in 2011, and served as a faculty member from 2012 to 2022, most recently as an Associate Professor (with tenure) at the University of Maryland, from 2017 to 2022.

-What’s perhaps less obvious from this description is that, even during my time in academia, I continued to hone my programming skills, mostly by concocting a nearly endless stream of software projects for myself to do for fun, and by keeping up with new programming languages & technologies as they emerged.
+What’s perhaps less obvious from this is that even during my time as an academic, I continued to hone my programming skills, mostly by concocting an endless stream of software projects for myself to do for fun, and by keeping up with new programming languages & technologies as they emerged.
 I never really stopped being a programmer.
 I just acquired a second profession for a while :-)

 As far as formal education goes: I have a Bachelors degree from Tel Aviv University (2004), where I double-majored in Computer Science and in Linguistics; a Masters degree in Linguistics from Tel Aviv University (2006); and a PhD in Linguistics from the Massachusetts Institute of Technology (2011).